As promised in

 Psychological view: The maintenance of personal identity requires continuity of psychological states.

-Politics: communitarianism, libertarianism, or egalitarianism?
+libertarianism, or

 - Accept: communitarianism (14.3%)